Sebobo/Shel.NeosBase/README.md

 #### MetaMenuMixin

-`Shel.NeosBase:MetaMenuMixin` can be added as super type to `TYPO3.Neos:Document` to mark pages to be shown with the `Shel.NeosBase:MetaMenu` ts object.
+`Shel.NeosBase:MetaMenuMixin` can be added as super type to `Neos.Neos:Document` to mark pages to be shown with the `Shel.NeosBase:MetaMenu` ts object.
 For example in a site footer.